 Laura incorporates text into many areas of her practice.
 She is passionate about the simultaneous complexity and mundanity of words (be they spoken or written) as well as grammatical playfulness, the poetry of every day conversation, the impact of slogans, sayings and proverbs, dialects, the evolution of slang and the possibilities of morphing, twisting, expanding and visualising the word on the page, in the mouth and out loud.

-In the past, she has contributed articles for Artsonline where she wrote about her experiences in and out of work, her various artistic adventures and how she felt about being on the bottom rung of the arts ladder as an emerging artist and producer.
-She has also previously written film reviews for filmjuice.com and movieramblings.com, and has contributed to publications by the National Campaign for the Arts.
+In the past, Laura has also contributed articles for Artsonline, where she wrote about her experiences in and out of work, on the bottom rung of the arts ladder as an emerging artist and producer.
+She has written film reviews for filmjuice.com and movieramblings.com, and has contributed to a publication by the National Campaign for the Arts.

 Top image: Laura Dee Milnes, Self portrait, in the office (2011).
 Detail.